 A major amount of the work is completed indoors.
 Some extreme weather may be experienced on site and during community visits.

 There is a need for attention to detail.

 The incumbent may be away from home about 12 times per year traveling to NWT communities for periods of up to 5 days in unfamiliar communities with limited amenities resulting in a disruption of family and social life.

-The AEA offers a competitive salary and an attractive benefits package that includes a defined contribution registered pension plan, a group insurance plan and annual professional development opportunities.
+The AEA offers a competitive salary that is comparable to the industry median for the NWT.
+We also offer an attractive benefits package that includes a defined contribution registered pension plan, a group insurance plan and annual professional development opportunities.

 If you would like to know more about the position, call 920-3333 or 1-877-755-5855 (toll-free).

 Applicants must currently be residents of Canada.